 Performing nose surgery by an experienced doctor can certainly guarantee excellent results.
 The preoperative and postoperative care as well as the surgical success of the surgeon are the main factors for the result.
 The exact result is usually seen after one year, but sometimes it can only be seen after a few years.
 Prolongation of this time depends mainly on personal factors, but is mainly dependent on the thickness of the nasal tip skin and the factors responsible for nasal endprojection.

 Rhinoplasty surgery is not just an aesthetic operation.

-It has functions such as breathing, cleaning and humidifying the air.
+It has functions such as breathing, purifying and humidifying the air.
 Rhinoplasty surgery is also an operation with functional features.
-In rhinoplasty surgery, both the bone and the cartilage structure are reshaped, the structures that are too large are reduced, the structures that are missing or collapsed are expanded or enlarged by additional tissues.
-In the meantime, the structures that narrow the airway, especially the septum deviations (curvatures), and septum deficiencies or wing sediments are also corrected.
+In rhinoplasty, both the bone and the cartilage structure are reshaped, the structures that are too large are reduced, the missing or collapsed structures are widened or enlarged by additional tissue.
+In the meantime, the structures narrowing the respiratory tract, in particular the septum deviations (curvatures) and septal deficiency or wing sediments, are being corrected.

 The skin may be thin or thick, light or dark.
-Those who are darker are usually thicker and have a subcutaneous tissue.
-Thicker skin is more difficult and less adaptable to changes at the bottom.
+Those that are darker are usually thicker and have subcutaneous tissue.
+Thicker skin is more difficult and less adaptable at the bottom.
 The thickness of the skin varies in different parts of the nose.

-The skin and subcutaneous tissue are the thickest in the supra type region.
-It is thinner towards the nasofrontal region and the thinner skin is present.
-Skin and subcutaneous tissue is the thinnest location where the nasal bone and the lateral cartilage meet.
+The skin and subcutaneous tissue are strongest in the supra type.
+It is thinner to the nasofrontal region and the thinner skin is present.
+Skin and subcutaneous tissue are the thinnest points where the nasal bone and lateral cartilage meet.

 There are three muscles in the nose related to rhinoplasty.